fbpx

 To Lori and John, they asked, “If your son decides to quit the program and calls you to pick him up, what will you say?”

 “I knew the right answer was to say that we wouldn’t come to get him,” Lori said.
-“I knew they wanted us to say those words to Will, but I didn’t know if I could actually carry through with it.”
+“And I knew they wanted us to say those words to Will, but I didn’t know if I could actually carry through with it.”

-Lori and John said enough right things for Will to be accepted.
 But Lori cried as she watched him carry his duffle bag down the hill.

 “He was so angry,” she remembered.
 “Very angry.”

 When asked if he remembers why he was angry, Will said, “I had watched my dad cycle in and out of treatment over the years and felt like he got a lot of second chances.
-I had one little relapse, and they wanted to ship me off for a whole year.
-I felt like they were washing their hands of me, so they didn’t have to worry about me anymore.”
+And I had one little relapse, and they wanted to ship me off for a whole year.
+So I felt like they were washing their hands of me, so they didn’t have to worry about me anymore.”

 As Lori and John drove home, they passed through small town after small town, navigating Halloween parades and happy families in costume.
 To this day, Halloween reminds Lori of that horrible drive when she was consumed with guilt.